ring-lang/ring/marketing/pwct/README.md

 ## Improving the Concept

-1. We designed the Ring language for high writability
+1- The Ring textual language is designed for high writability

-2. We designed PWCT for high readability
+2- The PWCT visual language is designed for high readability

-3. We supported using them together at the same time using (Ring2PWCT)
+3- We can use them together at the same time using (Ring2PWCT)

-3.1 You can write Ring code directly and get the Visual Representation
+3.1 - We can write Ring code directly and get the Visual Representation

-3.2 You can import textual source code files and complete projects written in Ring
+3.2 - We can import textual source code files and complete projects written in Ring

 ![ft1](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/ft1.png)